omartrinidad/archeology/README.md

-# Archeology meets Image Processing
+# Data Analysis of Aztec Codices

 From some time to now, the Vatican Library has released many digitized [documents](https://digi.vatlib.it/).
 Some of those documents are the __Aztec